jcq/wedding/src/pages/faq/index.md

 Please let us know your needs so we can make sure you are both safe and sated!

+##### Will there be COVID-19 safety measures in place?

+Short answer: yes.
+We hope everyone that is able will be vaccinated by late summer, but we will be looking to the CDC and other science-based recommendations for guidance as to how to take additional precautions at every opportunity.
+Please let us know if you have specific concerns or questions.

 ![Megan with Voters](https://res.cloudinary.com/dvjbm5qlr/image/upload/c_crop,g_auto:faces,h_3265,w_3462/v1581399865/DSC_0041.NEF_1_s9beo8.jpg)

 ##### How do I get to Minnesota?
 Is it the same as Wisconsin?
 Where should I stay?